lenbie/Expense-Tracker-Project/documentation/user_manual.md

 ![Expense Tracker Home View](./images/expense_tracker_homescreen.png)

 From here, you can choose to create new expenses by clicking the *Create Expenses* button.
 You can also choose to view and edit your previously created expenses by clicking the *View and Edit Expenses* button.
-Most of that functionality is available only after you have created at least one expense.
+Most of that functionality is available only if you have created at least one expense.

 You can also log out from the expense tracker by clicking the *Log out* button in the top right corner.
 This will take you back to the Login view.